RandomGuy-coder/Gestro/README.md

 * Switch between applications
 * Increase and Decrease Brightness

-Propose for a new feature [here](https://github.com/RandomGuy-coder/Gestro/issues)!
+Propose for a new feature or report a bug [here]()!

+> Feel free to contribute to this project by forking it and submitting a pull request for the added changes.

 ## Social Media:
 <nav>